This article may contain compensated links. Please read disclaimer for more info.

 Catholics saw these terrible events as a punishment from God.
 The faithful started to meet and organize huge processions, promising to erect a monument to the glory of the Sacred Heart of Jesus.

+The decision on the Sacré-Coeur location was the result of a vision.
 In October 1872, the Archbishop of Paris was said to have a vision while climbing the Montmartre steps and decided that there, ‘where the martyrs are,’ (this is the meaning of ‘Montmartre’) is where the Sacré-Coeur Basilica should be built.

 2. The Sacré-Coeur Location is Doubly Symbolic